UniTime/unitime-doc/examination-pdf-reports.md

 * **Subject Areas**
 	* If the "All Subject Areas (on one report)" checkbox is checked, one report will be generated with each subject area starting on a new page
-	* If the checkbox is unchecked, the user can select any subject area(s) he/she wants and a report will be generated for each of these subject areas separately
+	* If the checkbox is unchecked, the user can select any subject area(s) they wants and a report will be generated for each of these subject areas separately

 ### Report